iamnexxed/Gravity-Dot-NEAT/README.md

   "connections": [            // Connections associated with the nodes
     {
       "id": 0,                // Connection ID
-      "inNodeIndex": 3,       // Input of the connection "innovNum": 1,          // Innovation number of the connection "isEnabled": false,     // If the connection is enabled/disabled "outNodeIndex": 5,      // Output of the connection "weight": -0.5446997284889221   // Weight associated with the connection }
+      "inNodeIndex": 3,       // Input Node Index of the connection "innovNum": 1,          // Innovation number of the connection "isEnabled": false,     // If the connection is enabled/disabled "outNodeIndex": 5,      // Output Node Index of the connection "weight": -0.5446997284889221   // Weight associated with the connection }
   ],